Unfamiliar

 Throughout the early 1900s, the small Canadian mining town of Hope Valley has seen many changes.
 People have come and gone, business have been opened and closed.
-And even the town name has changed from its less appealing “Coal Valley.”
+Even the town name has changed from its less appealing “Coal Valley.”

-By Season Ten, main character and schoolteacher Elizabeth Thornton has gone through just as many changes herself.
+By Season 13 of Hallmark’s popular drama When Calls the Heart, main character and schoolteacher Elizabeth Thornton has gone through just as many changes herself.
 She’s seen mayors come and go, friends and family pass away and new life be born.
-And now, she’s soon to be married to wealthy businessman Lucas Brochard.
+But she’s worried that her own time in Hope Valley may be coming to a close.

 But through the kindness and generosity of its townsfolk, Hope Valley will persevere through thick and thin.

 Though Hope Valley is filled to the brim with drama, even the most extreme plot twists never veer off the Hallmark Channel rails.
-People die and fights occur, but these aren’t ever glorified as some shows seem to do—and most happen offscreen.
+People die and fights occur, but these aren’t ever glorified (as some shows seem to do) and most happen offscreen.
 There are romances, but physical intimacy onscreen never progresses past a passionate kiss or two.
-Profanity-wise, “h—” and “d–n” are used in the first couple of seasons, but profanity vanishes into the ether by the third season.
+Language-wise, “h—” and “d–n” are used in the first couple of seasons, but profanity vanishes into the ether by the third season.

 These generally minor problems help us to instead look at the stories of the residents of this small mining town.
 Just like in real life, characters all come with their own baggage and backstories that have made them who they are—for better or for worse.